wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-centos.md

 		ResourceDisk.EnableSwap=y
 		ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-15. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+16. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

 		# sudo waagent -force -deprovision
 		# export HISTSIZE=0
 		# logout

-16. Click **Action -> Shut Down** in Hyper-V Manager.
+17. Click **Action -> Shut Down** in Hyper-V Manager.
 Your Linux VHD is now ready to be uploaded to Azure.

+## Next Steps
+You're now ready to use your CentOS Linux .vhd to create new Azure Virtual Machines in Azure.
+If this is the 1st time you use Azure and upload the .vhd file to Azure, you could follow the step 2 & 3 in [this guidance](/documentation/articles/virtual-machines-linux-create-upload-vhd).